 The idea of incorporating a stochastic endowment in the classical utility maximization problem is indeed not new.
 Both dual and primal approaches (sometimes combined with Backward Stochastic Differential Equation (BSDE) techniques) are adopted to solve this optimization problem.
-Most of the papers in this field restrict themselves however to the analytically more nicely treatable case of exponential utility functions (among several others \cite{davis2006optimal} and \cite{hu2005utility}).
-Some authors deal also with the problem of maximizing the expected power utility from the terminal wealth in the presence of exogenous endowments.
+Most of the papers in this field restrict themselves however to the analytically more tractable case of exponential utility functions (among several others \cite{davis2006optimal} and \cite{hu2005utility}).
+Some authors deal also with the problem of maximizing expected power utility of terminal wealth in the presence of exogenous endowments.
 In \cite{cvitanic2001utility}, the problem is solved via duality for a broad class of utility functions under the assumption that the random endowment is bounded.
 The existence and uniqueness of an optimal control are proven, but an explicit representation of the optimal strategy is subordinated to the decomposition of the elements of $(\mathrm{L}^\infty)^*$ into a regular and a singular part, which is hard to characterize explicitly.
-The authors of \cite{hugonnier2004optimal} overcome the problem and relax the hypothesis of boundedness, by introducing the number of random endowments as a new control variable. \cite{horst2014forward} extends the approach of \cite{hu2005utility} to the case of power utility functions, based on the martingale optimality principle combined with BSDE methods.
+The authors of \cite{hugonnier2004optimal} overcome the problem and relax the hypothesis of boundedness by introducing the number of random endowments as a new control variable. \cite{Mostovyi2015} aims to examine under which conditions on the market model and on the utility stochastic field the maximizer of the optimal consumption problem exists.
+In addition, \cite{Mostovyi2015} looks into the properties of the value function and the corresponding dual problem. \cite{MostovyiSirbu2020} studies existence and uniqueness of optimal investment and consumption strategies in a general incomplete semimartingale setting and provides a dual characterization in terms of an optional strong supermartingale deflator and a decreasing process. \cite{Zitkovic2011} focuses on examining the stability of the utility maximization problem with random endowment, i.e.\ when there is model and/or preference misspecification for the optimal investment problem. \cite{horst2014forward} extends the approach of \cite{hu2005utility} to the case of power utility functions, based on the martingale optimality principle combined with BSDE methods.
 They reduce the problem to the solution of a fully-coupled forward-backward stochastic differential equation, which is still not easy to solve.
-The most closely related to our paper is \cite{duffie1997hedging}, in which the expected HARA utility from consumption is optimized in an infinite-time horizon and it yields an elliptic HJB equation, not depending on time.
-We adopt their techniques to our different setting in which the expected utility of the terminal wealth is optimized.
-We adjust their methods, developed in the elliptic case (infinite-time horizon), to the parabolic case (finite-time horizon) and allow for a slightly broader class of random endowments, i.e., it allows for time-varying coefficients.\\